 As you can probably gather from the information above, its probably not worth the extra cash for a 4K laptop if gaming is your Laptop purpose.
 1080p is likely plenty and has enough alternative gaming options for when you want better resolution.
 It feels like you might not get what you were after if you picked up a shiny new 4K laptop, then was needing to lower game resolution, while getting blurry in-game experience and achieving a max 60FPS when you could push the hardware into better frame rates.

-A well priced 4K gaming monitor with 144Hz refresh rate is the Asus Predator XB273K 27 inch 4K GSYNC IPS 1ms 144Hz.
-It has a price today of $829.99 and should be a nice accompaniment to the MSI GE75 Raider i7-10750H RTX 2070 Super Max-Q 32GB RAM 1.0TB M.2 laptop.
-Providing some more insight, this 4K Monitor has increased its price by $780 during these past two weeks.
-So keep your eyes out as it could be cheaper than we have recorded here today.
-Interestingly we spotted this 4k monitor at its lowest recorded price on 11th Aug 2020, where it was priced up as $797.05.
+A well priced 4K gaming monitor with 144Hz refresh rate is the Nixeus EDG XB273K 27 inch 4K FreeSync IPS 4ms 144Hz.
+It has a price today of $853.70 and should be a nice accompaniment to the MSI GE75 Raider i7-10750H RTX 2070 Super Max-Q 32GB RAM 1.0TB M.2 laptop.
+Once we spot a monitor we like we start price tracking it.
+The lowest tracked price we have for this monitor was recorded on 21st Nov 2020, where it was seen at $635.04.

 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 The primary 4K use would most likely be streaming movie and TV content at that resolution, assuming you have access to these services in 4K.
 At which point perhaps its enough of a selling point for you to consider a 4K laptop..